PaperSpan/help.paperspan.com/offline.md

+---
-# 🌐 Offline Reading
+title: Offline Reading
+nav_order: 12
+---

+Read your saved articles even without an internet connection.

-## Auto Download
+## 🔁 Auto Download

-Articles are downloaded automatically when on Wi-Fi.
+- By default, new articles are downloaded when you're on Wi-Fi.
+- Available on Android and iOS.
+- You can read them anytime, anywhere.

-## Manual Download
+## 📥 Manual Download

-Tap the download icon on an article to save it for offline reading.
+- Tap the download icon on any article to save it offline.
+- Useful if you're traveling or have spotty connections.